textmining-infopros/chapter5/README.md

 Please cite this compendium as: Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Network Text Analysis of Documents using Two Different R Packages (Version 1.0). http://doi.org/10.5281/zenodo.5090212

 # Contents
-The compendium contains the data, code, and notebook associated with the case study.
+The compendium contains the data, code, and notebook associated with the case studies.
 This case study is further divided into 5A, and 5B.
 Both 5A and 5B case studies used R programming language to perform text network analysis but with different packages.
 It is organized as follows:

   - The `5a_dataset.txt` file contains the data for 5A case study.
     - The `5a_results_coword_network_analysis.csv` file contains the supplementary data associated with 5A case study.